Skip to main content

 • Specify audience type or segment (B2B vs. B2C, enterprise vs. SMB).

-• Include tool stack familiarity (CRM, marketing automation, analytics) when it signals proficiency, but don’t over-list tools.
+• Include tool stack familiarity when it signals proficiency, but don't over-list tools.

 • "5–8 years of experience developing and executing multi-channel marketing campaigns across digital, social, and email."